 The Certificate IV Chaplaincy and Pastoral Care aims to develop foundational skills that underpin growth and development as a chaplain or pastoral care worker.
 It is an excellent entry point for those looking to develop the basic foundational skills of people-helping skills whilst gaining an understanding of various contemporary issues such as trauma, ethics, grief, and suicide.

-The Malyon Vocational Training Certificate IV Chaplaincy and Pastoral Care has been developed with feedback from a variety of people who are currently working in the Chaplaincy and Pastoral Care field.
-Malyon is committed to gaining industry consultation and feedback on our studies, so learners can be assured they are learning the most current frameworks and values of the industry.
+The Malyon Vocational Training (MVT) Certificate IV Chaplaincy and Pastoral Care has been developed with feedback from those who are currently working in the Chaplaincy and Pastoral Care field.
+MVT is committed to gaining industry consultation and feedback on our studies, so learners can be assured they are learning the most current frameworks and values of the industry.

-Hear what our students have to say about studying a cert IV in Chaplaincy and Pastoral Care:
+Hear what our students have to say about studying a Certificate IV in Chaplaincy and Pastoral Care:

 The course has 4 modules and 2 elective units (learner’s choice).
 The modules are:

 The elective choices are (please note that not all electives will be available every semester):

 The practical element to attain this qualification is for the learner to complete a minimum 100 hours of work (either paid or volunteer) in the area of Chaplaincy and/or Pastoral Care, as well as engage in the further practical work as is required within the units and modules.
 Please note that Malyon Vocational Training is not a placement organiser, so you will need to arrange the work placement yourself and have this approved by Malyon Vocational Training’s Course Co-ordinator.

 It is essential that the learner understands that, before they can be deemed competent in any unit, s/he must have demonstrated the appropriate skills to a satisfactory standard and be signed off by a supervisor.
 Learners are to keep this in mind, especially when choosing electives.